 Thanks to a Nuclear Regulatory Commission grant, the College of Engineering and Technology will offer six scholarships for students studying in electrical power, mechanical and electrical disciplines.

-Catherine Carter, a professor in WCU’s Department of English, will receive one of the University of North Carolina System’s top awards.
+Sudhir Kaul, a professor in the School of Engineering and Technology, has received one of the University of North Carolina System’s top awards.